-- 12.03.3 No license shall be granted to any person who: - (A) is under the age of 18, except those persons that are employed in a gaming position with a direct connection to any Class III gaming shall be at least 21 years of age; or - (B) has been convicted of or entered a plea of guilty or no contest to a gambling related offense, fraud or misrepresentation.
-The terms "fraud or misrepresentation" as used herein shall mean a criminal offense committed in Michigan or any other jurisdiction, involving theft, fraud or misrepresentation, which is a felony or would be a felony if committed in Michigan, and which was committed as an adult or prosecuted as an adult offense, and which has not been effectively removed from the employee's criminal record by executive pardon, State court order, or operation of law; or - (C) has been convicted of or entered a plea of guilty or no contest to any offense not specified in subsection (B) within the immediately preceding five (5) years that is, or would be, a crime under the provisions of the Michigan Penal Code, Act No. 328 of the Public Acts of 1931, as amended, being MCL 750.1 to 750.568, or the controlled substances provisions of the Michigan Public Health Code, Act No. 368 of the Public Acts of 1978, as amended, being MCL 333.7101 to 333.7545, or any other criminal offense involving theft, dishonesty, fraud or misrepresentation arising under the law of Michigan or another jurisdiction, that was committed as an adult or prosecuted as an adult offense and which has not been effectively removed from the employee's criminal record by executive pardon, State court order, or operation of law.
-This provision shall not apply if that person has been pardoned by the Governor of the State where the conviction occurred or, if a Tribal member, is determined to be a person who is not likely again to engage in any offense or criminal course of conduct and the public good does not require that the applicant be denied a gaming license; or - (D) is determined to have participated in organized crime or unlawful gambling or whose prior activities, criminal record, if any, or reputation, habits, and associations pose a threat to the public interest or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental thereto. - (E) is a person whose license has previously been revoked pursuant to this Ordinance, or to whom the issuance or renewal of a License has been denied, except with the unanimous approval of the Commission.
+- 12.04.3 No license shall be granted to any person who: - (A) is under the age of 18, except those persons that are employed in a gaming position with a direct connection to any Class III gaming shall be at least 21 years of age; or - (B) has been convicted of or entered a plea of guilty or no contest to a gambling related offense, fraud or misrepresentation.
+The terms "fraud or misrepresentation" as used herein shall mean a criminal offense committed in Michigan or any other jurisdiction, involving theft, fraud or misrepresentation, which is a felony or would be a felony if committed in Michigan, and which was committed as an adult or prosecuted as an adult offense, and which has not been effectively removed from the employee's criminal record by executive pardon, State court order, or operation of law; or

+(C) has been convicted of or entered a plea of guilty or no contest to any offense not specified in subsection (B) within the immediately preceding five (5) years that is, or would be, a crime under the provisions of the Michigan Penal Code, Act No. 328 of the Public Acts of 1931, as amended, being MCL 750.1 to 750.568, or the controlled substances provisions of the Michigan Public Health Code, Act No. 368 of the Public Acts of 1978, as amended, being MCL 333.7101 to 333.7545, or any other criminal offense involving theft, dishonesty, fraud or misrepresentation arising under the law of Michigan or another jurisdiction, that was committed as an adult or prosecuted as an adult offense and which has not been effectively removed from the employee's criminal record by executive pardon, State court order, or operation of law.
+This provision shall not apply if that person has been pardoned by the Governor of the State where the conviction occurred or, if a Tribal member, is determined to be a person who is not likely again to engage in any offense or criminal course of conduct and the public good does not require that the applicant be denied a gaming license; or gambling or whose prior activities, criminal record, if any, or reputation, habits, and associations pose a threat to the public interest or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental thereto.